ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/NodeTypes.rst

 support it send responses in FIFO order (that is, in the same order the corresponding requests were sent).

 The ``visibility`` argument specifies the address ranges that the client will access.
 By default it is set to include all addresses.
-In this example, we set it to contain a single address range ``AddressSet(0, 0xffff)``, which means that the client will only access addresses in this range.
-Clients normally do not specify this, but it can help downstream crossbar generators optimize the hardware by not arbitrating the client to managers with address ranges that don't overlap with its visibility.
+In this example, we set it to contain a single address range ``AddressSet(0x10000, 0xffff)``, which means that the client will only be able to access addresses from 0x10000 to 0x1ffff.  normally do not specify this, but it can help downstream crossbar generators optimize the hardware by not arbitrating the client to managers with address ranges that don't overlap with its visibility.

 Inside your lazy module implementation, you can call ``node.out`` to get a list of bundle/edge pairs.
 If you used the TLHelper, you only specified a